A summary of Gunma's recommended ski resorts: Great potential for powder snow and freeriding

 ■ Recommended videos for Tambara Ski Park

-Kusatsu Onsen Ski Resort: A blissful time filled with powder snow and hot springs
+Enjoy a blissful time with historic powder snow and relaxing

 Aobayama Slope

-Kusatsu Onsen Ski Resort, based in the nationally famous Kusatsu Onsen Hot Springs, is said to be the first ski resort in Japan to have a lift installed.
-With a history of over 100 years since its opening, it's no surprise that it's a pioneer of hot spring ski resorts.
-A five-minute drive from the ski resort is a charming hot spring town, and hot spring hopping is also a major attraction.
+Kusatsu Onsen Ski Resort, based in the nationally famous Kusatsu Onsen hot spring resort, is said to be the first ski resort in Japan to have a ski lift installed.
+With a history of over 100 years since its opening, it is no surprise that it is a pioneering hot spring ski resort.
+A charming hot spring town is just a 5-minute drive from the ski resort, and hot spring hopping is a major attraction.

 1,600m